Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 EVIAN, HOME OF...
 EVIAN

-Yes, this is the same Evian that bottles the water many of us have tried and adopted.
+Yes, this is the same Evian that bottles the water many of us drink and love.
 Evian is a popular resort town on the French side of Lake Geneva, a privileged spot among beauty and wealth, made ever so wealthier by the spring water which has become synonymous with its name.

 It all began with a liver ailment.
 A man who was ill drank water from this local spring each day and when he got better, he claimed it was because of the water.
 Word spread and the spring's owner, Mr Cachat, began charging for the water.
 He put up a fence to make sure no one helped themselves.